Curriculum

 Students are encouraged to think outside of the box in terms of course choices, creative pursuits and scholarly activities.
 A considerable number of the required credits consists of student-selected courses and electives, allowing for a great deal of freedom and individualized study.
 It is critical that a student work closely with their advisor in selecting courses in the dance curriculum, courses outside of the department and creating independent studies that will support the student's goals and secondary area of emphasis.

-All MFA students are expected to present choreographic work each semester, either as part of course-related events or in other departmentally-produced events.
-Students are coached to seek refinement of their established artistic practices, but also assiduously to expand their artistic selves into less familiar movement, choreographic, aesthetic and expressive modes.
-Evaluation of artistic growth is based on intellectual and physical articulateness, creative problem-solving, depth of critical, conceptual and aesthetic exploration and on the extent to which a student has deeply sought discovery, reconsideration and analysis of their art-making methods.
+All MFA students are expected to present choreographic work each semester, either as part of course-related events or in other departmentally produced events.
+It is expected that you will seek not only to deepen your established artistic practices, but also assiduously expand your artistic self into less familiar movement, choreographic, aesthetic and expressive modes.
+Evaluation of your artistic output will be based on articulateness, sophistication, theatrical and conceptual completeness and on the extent to which you have deeply sought discovery, reconsideration and analysis of your art-making methods.
+We hope this encourages you to savor the rhythm of creative cycles in your life, and enduringly keeps you inspired to discover your own art-making from new vantage points.

-Students are encouraged to seek a variety of performance opportunities with fellow graduate students, undergraduates, faculty and guest artists.
-Produced performances are presented multiple times each year and informal showings occur regularly.
-Given the rigorous schedule of our MFA program, extensive work with off-campus groups can be extremely difficult to schedule and tends to overwhelm students with multi-tasking and juggling of priorities.
+You are urged to seek a variety of performance opportunities with fellow students, faculty and guest artists.
+Produced performances are presented multiple times each year and informal showings occur regularly during the year.
+Extensive work with off-campus groups is often extremely difficult to schedule and tends to distract and overwhelm students with multi-tasking and juggling of priorities (see “performance opportunities” for off-campus procedures approval).
+We intend to support your primary effort of completing your graduate studies on a timely basis with as little debt as possible.

 Modified MFA Program for Professionals